rouanw/flamongo/README.md

 `numberOfRecords` | Number of stub records to insert, using the specified `schema` | `90000` `verbose` | Print out the full output of MongoDB's [explain results](https://docs.mongodb.com/manual/reference/explain-results/) | `false`

+You can pass options on the command line.
+Example: `flamongo explain --numberOfRecords 240000 --preserveData true flamongo.json`

 ## Further reading

 Reading the Mongo Docs on [Index Strategies](https://docs.mongodb.com/manual/applications/indexes/) will help you understand what factors influence how performant an index is.
 Some queries will actually be faster without any indexes!